Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-vision/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 2.0.0   | Updated to work with latest DEEPCRAFT flow
+ 2.0.0   | Updated to work with latest DEEPCRAFT&trade;
+ 2.0.1   | README update to include instructions for enabling DVP Camera
 <br>